top of page

 This text was taken from the BEMER website.

-PEMF (Pulsed Electro Magnetic Frequency) sessions have been proven[1,2] to have a positive impact on your horse’s body.
+Bemer sessions have been proven[1,2] to have a positive impact on your horse’s body.
 It strengthens your horse’s health in terms of prevention and promotes regeneration after illness.
 It improves suppleness during training or when preparing for competitions.
 It can also provide valuable support during the healing process, including recovery from muscle tension or tendon/ligament/muscle injury.

 PEMF sessions are not considered performance-enhancing as it uses the body's own systems to increase performance using their own processes without the addition of any outside substances.